Azure-for-Startups/Content/Instructional-guides-and-code-packets/Notification-Hub/README.md

 The system needs to have a list of registered devices; at the same time, we would like to keep this sample as simple as possible to demonstrate push notification technology.
 To do this, we will not introduce any database backend which will be common in more real life applications.
 We will place the user information into a tag which represents a registered device in the Azure Notification Hub.
 User information is a JSON object containing required information, some salt data to make a user with the same information have a unique tag.
 For this sample, user information will look like this: {"name":"*John Smith*","s":"54b9d84a32"} (assuming *Subscriber* entered John Smith during device registration).

-The Notification Hub’s notification registration tag can contain only alphanumeric symbols, so we will encode JSON as a base64 string increasing a salt field size to be an 8 or more to avoid an ending ‘=’ symbols in the base64 string.
+The Notification Hubâ€™s notification registration tag can contain only alphanumeric symbols, so we will encode JSON as a base64 string increasing a salt field size to be an 8 or more to avoid an ending â€˜=â€™ symbols in the base64 string.

 <span id="OLE_LINK8" class="anchor"><span id="OLE_LINK9" class="anchor"><span id="OLE_LINK10" class="anchor"><span id="OLE_LINK11" class="anchor"><span id="OLE_LINK12" class="anchor"></span></span></span></span></span>ASP.NET 5.0 Web Application